syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Use-Pdfium-rendering-engine.md

 2. Then, the ReferencePath property of the PDF Viewer should be set to locate the &#34;Pdfium&#34; folder.

 	The following code snippet illustrates the same, you can also find the project sample in the below link.
+Here the &#34;Pdfium&#34; folder is placed inside the D:\ReferencePath\ folder.

 {%highlight c#%}

 	PdfViewerControl pdfViewerControl1 = new PdfViewerControl ();
-	//Specify the path for Pdfium assembly.
+	//Specify the path for Pdfium assembly. pdfViewerControl1.ReferencePath = @"D:\ReferencePath\";
-	pdfViewerControl1.ReferencePath = @"D:\Pdfium";
 	//Specify the PDF rendering engine as Pdfium. pdfViewerControl1.RenderingEngine =PdfRenderingEngine.Pdfium;
 	//Load the PDF document